How I Do It

 assistant to hold it for you.
 Otherwise you might need something to prop it up (water bottle?).

-do?
-It is better to receive their permission before you start than to find out half way through the project that you are not
+It is better to receive their permission before you start than to find out half way through the project that you are not welcome.

-welcome.
 This may not be necessary for a 'public' cemetery but definitely is for a private cemetery!
-They also might want
+They also might want you to

-you to include the unmarked graves as well as the photos of the marked graves.
-No problem, Cemetery DataSource makes it
+include the unmarked graves as well as the photos of the marked graves.
+No problem, Cemetery DataSource makes it easy to

 Before taking your first shot, is there a map of the cemetery?
 At the Fairview Cemetery there is an excellent map on the

 Maintenance Shed outside wall showing every space.
 Wow!
 Made my job easier when it came time to assign row and space